 What are the Types of Neurobiology Research?

-C. Molecular neurobiology: a specialized branch of neuroscience.
-Also known as molecular neuroscience.
+C. Molecular neurobiology: Another specialized branch of neuroscience.
+Also known as Molecular Neuroscience.
 Researchers in this field study neuroanatomy at the molecular level and how molecular signaling functions mechanically in the nervous system.
 They also study the effect of genetics on neuronal development and the molecular basis for neuroplasticity and neurodegenerative disease.
 This is a relatively new and dynamic field.

 H. Neurobiology of psychiatric disorders: a specialized branch of neuroscience.
 Researchers in this field strive to understand the roles of neurotransmitters in psychiatric disorders.
 Molecular genetics plays a role in researchers’ understanding of this field.
 One challenge researchers find in fully understanding this field is finding effective control subjects not currently taking psychotropic drugs.